Zach Bryan: 2021–2023: American Heartbreak and Zach Bryan

+On April 10, 2021, Bryan made his Grand Ole Opry debut.
+He later signed a deal with Warner Records to release his music.
 On October 14, 2021, Bryan announced that he was honorably discharged from the U.S. Navy after eight years of service to pursue his career in music just ahead of his nationwide Fall 2021 "Ain't For Tamin' Tour".
 He said, "If it was my decision, I would never get out of the world's greatest Navy, but here I am and they kindly honorably discharged me to go play some music."

 On January 25, 2022, Bryan announced that he would release his major-label debut, a triple album, American Heartbreak, on May 20, 2022.
 On April 22, 2022, Bryan released the hit single "Something in the Orange", which became a mainstream hit and is regarded as one of Bryan's most recognizable and identifiable songs.
 The song was Bryan's breakthrough onto the Billboard Hot 100 debuting at position 55 on May 7, 2022, and peaking at 10.
 American Heartbreak debuted at number five on the U.S. Billboard 200 with over 70,000 album-equivalent units, marking the biggest first week for a country album in 2022.
 The album consisted of 34 tracks including "Something in the Orange – Z&E's Version" a more raw and acoustic version of the hit song.

-On July 15, 2022, Bryan released his second EP, Summertime Blues, which featured collaborator Charles Wesley Goodwin.
+On July 15, 2022, Bryan released his second EP, Summertime Blues, which featured collaborator Charles Wesley Godwin.
 The EP contained nine tracks including the charting song of "Oklahoma Smokeshow" which peaked at number 75.
 On September 8, 2022, Bryan released the single "Burn, Burn, Burn" followed by the single "Starved" on October 10.
 These were followed by the two singles "Fifth of May" and "The Greatest Day of My Life" on November 11, 2022.
 On December 25, 2022, he released a live album called All My Homies Hate Ticketmaster (Live from Red Rocks), recorded at Red Rocks Amphitheatre.
 Bryan's single "Something In The Orange" was nominated for Best Country Solo Performance at the 65th Annual Grammy Awards marking Bryan's first career Grammy Awards nomination.